JayNewstrom/recipes/content/creamy-tuscan-pasta.md

 - Set the Instant Pot to 'keep warm.’
 - Next, add coconut milk, fresh torn or sliced basil, fresh baby spinach, and sun-dried tomatoes.
 - Combine and stir until spinach is fully wilted and no excess cooking liquid remains.
-- Once fully cooked, the final step is just to add the salt and garlic powder.
+- Once fully cooked, the final step is just to add the seasonings.
 Taste and adjust seasonings to your liking.
 {{% /instructions %}}